mitchelltmarino/MMM-RemoteCompliments/README.md

 ## Setup Instructions

-In order for MMM-RemoteCompliments to properly integrate with Google Drive, you must first download dependencies, create a Google Cloud Platform project to service the module, and execute a provided setup file.
+For MMM-RemoteCompliments to properly integrate with Google Drive you must download dependencies, create a Google Cloud Platform project to service the module, and execute the provided setup file.

 1. **Download dependencies**